• Home

 About This Song

-“How Do You Keep the Music Playing” was written in 1982, with music by Michel Legrand and lyrics by Alan and Marilyn Bergman, for the movie Best Friends.
-The initial recording was a duet by Patti Austin and James Ingram, which became a hit single in 1983.
+“How Do You Keep the Music Playing” was written by Michel Legrand, with lyrics by Alan and Marilyn Bergman, for the 1982 movie Best Friends.
 It was one of three songs with lyrics by Alan and Marilyn Bergman that were nominated that year for an Academy Award for Best Song (though the award went to “Up Where We Belong” from the movie An Officer and a Gentleman).
-The song has become a popular standard and has had many fine recordings, including those by Frank Sinatra (who encouraged Bennett to sing this song), Frankie Laine, Johnny Mathis and, of course, Tony Bennett.
+The song has become a popular standard and has had many fine recordings, including those by Frank Sinatra (who encouraged Bennett to sing this song), Frankie Laine, Johnny Mathis and Tony Bennett, Tony Bennett and George Michael, and, most recently, Tony Bennett and Aretha Franklin.

 About This Version

-Tony Bennett recorded “How Do You Keep the Music Playing” in 1986 for The Art of Excellence.
-Jorge Calandrelli did the arrangement.
+Tony Bennett and Aretha Franklin recorded “How Do You Keep the Music Playing?” in 2011 for the album Duets II.
+It was arranged by Jorge Calandrelli.

-“How Do You Keep the Music Playing,” as well as The Art of Excellence, is available from iTunes.
+“How Do You Keep the Music Playing?,” as well as Duets II, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Alan Bergman, Aretha Franklin, Duets II, Jorge Calandrelli, Marilyn Bergman, Michel Legrand, The Art of Excellence, Tony Bennett
+Filed Under: Song of the Day Tagged With: Alan Bergman, Aretha Franklin, Barack Obama, Carol King, Duets II, Kennedy Center Honors, Marilyn Bergman, Michel Legrand, Obama, Tony Bennett

 Song of the Day: How Do You Keep The Music Playing